abivia/hydration/README.md

 Filtering
 -----
-The properties of the configured object can be explicitly permitted by overriding the configurePropertyAllow() method or blocked by overriding the configurePropertyBlock() method, with blocking taking precedence.
-By default, attempts to set guarded properties are ignored, but if the $strict parameter is either true or the name of a Throwable class, then the configuration will terminate when the invalid parameter is encountered.
+The properties of the configured object can be explicitly permitted by overriding the configurePropertyAllow() method, blocked by overriding the configurePropertyBlock() method, or ignored via the configurePropertyIgnore() method.
+Ignore takes precedence, then blocking, then allow.
+By default, attempts to set guarded properties are ignored, but if the $strict parameter is either true or the name of a Throwable class, then the configuration will terminate when the invalid parameter is encountered, unless it has been explicitly ignored.

 For a JSON input like this
 ```json